Róbert Ragnar Spanó: Writings

 Róbert has written extrajudicially on the evolution of the convention system, the principle of subsidiarity and the rule of law, notably developing a theory on its "three-dimensional normative force" under the European Convention on Human Rights and Public International Law, the "organic dimension", the "functional dimension" and the "hybrid dimension".
 Furthermore, he is an acknowledged expert on international dispute resolution, business and human rights and in the field of digital rights and cyberspace.

 Personal life

+Róbert is married and has four children, and as of May 2024, he resides in Paris and on the west side of Reykjavík.

-Róbert is married and has four children.
-He is an avid singer and has won awards for his musical performances on stage.
-Róbert was a promising amateur bowling player before he became a jurist.
+Róbert is an avid singer and has won awards for his musical performances on stage.
+As of 2018, he was on a nine-year leave from the all-male choir Fóstbræður.
+He was a promising amateur bowler before he became a jurist.
 He won numerous competitions at home and internationally, both in individual and team tournaments.
-He is on a nine-year leave from the all-male choir Fóstbræður.
-As of May 2024, Róbert resides in Paris and on the West-side of Reykjavík.